gregorpatof/belugatutorial/README.md

 git clone https://github.com/gregorpatof/belugatutorial

 2. Look at the code in prime_testing.py.
 This is the equivalent of your executable or script that will be run in parallel.
-In this case, it is only a very naive way of finding the biggest prime number bigger or equal to the number passed as a comman-line argument.
+In this case, it is only a very naive way of finding the smallest prime number bigger or equal to the number passed as a command-line argument.

 3. Look at the parallel_run.py file.
 This is where the multiprocessing happens.
 The execute function is called in parallel with a Pool object, which will run it for every argument passed but with a maximum number of concurrent instances (in this example 40 because it is the number of CPUs in on compute node on Beluga).